yiranwu0/R-Zero-private/README.md

 > Teach Large Language Models to reason and evolve on their own, starting with nothing but a base model.
 No data required.

+Check  out our [paper](https://arxiv.org/abs/2508.05004) or [webpage](https://chengsong-huang.github.io/R-Zero.github.io/)  for the details

 ## 🏴󠁶󠁵󠁭󠁡󠁰󠁿 Overview

 ![](./figs/abstract.png)

-Training powerful reasoning models traditionally requires massive, human-curated datasets, which are expensive and hard to scale. **R-Zero** is a novel framework that enables LLMs to improve their reasoning abilities autonomously, without needing *any* pre-existing tasks or labels.
+Training powerful reasoning models traditionally requires massive, human-curated datasets, which are expensive and hard to scale. [**R-Zero**](https://arxiv.org/abs/2508.05004) is a novel framework that enables LLMs to improve their reasoning abilities autonomously, without needing *any* pre-existing tasks or labels.
 It's a truly self-evolving system that learns from scratch.

 At its core, R-Zero sets up a dynamic co-evolutionary loop between two instances of the same base model: